 EFRAG supports the proposed objective for the management commentary.
 It emphasises the need to provide a long-term view; and the link between value creation and income, expenses and cash flows resulting from the value created through the entity's operating, investing, and financing activities as reported in the entity's financial statements.
 However, further clarification is needed on the relationship between the notion of 'ability to create value' and 'cash flow generation'.
-For further clarity on the scope of the management commentary EFRAG also recommends that the guidance is expanded to better define the terms value creation, enterprise value, cash flow generation and how the guidance definitions relate to the definitions in other frameworks.
+For further clarity on the scope of the management commentary EFRAG also recommends that the guidance is expanded to better define the terms value creation, enterprise value and how these interact with cash flow generation, and how the proposed guidance's definitions relate to the definitions in other frameworks.